 Losing your hair can make you feel less attractive, that you’re losing your youth, or may just change the way you see yourself.
 This can dent your self-esteem and knock your confidence.
-This can also bleed into other areas of your life.
+And this can bleed into other areas of your life.
 A loss of confidence can affect your performance at work and your relationships.
-It can make you less outgoing, less social and more likely to isolate yourself.
+It can make you less outgoing, less social, and more likely to isolate yourself.
 This can even harm your mental health.

 Mental health and hair loss